 I fully believe that homeschooling from 7th grade on helped me to grow and mature as a Christian woman.
 Getting to spend my days with my mom was an incredible blessing.
 That blessing was magnified when my mom passed away when I was just 21.
 I am SO thankful for those years at home with her.

-I’ll let you in on a little secret.
-I was “unschooled“… I lived life alongside my mom, learning as we went, and I was provided with textbooks that I did completely on my own.
+I was technically what some call “unschooled”… I lived life alongside my mom, learning as we went, and I was provided with textbooks that I did completely on my own.
 We did not do formal, structured school at home.
 Yet, I was able to go on to get my GED, take a correspondence college course, and start my own business as a blogger and Independent Consultant.

 There are all types of people and personalities in the world.
 Some people are more outgoing, talkative, active (into sports), and so on … and some are more quiet, reserved, nerdy, and so on.
 If anything, homeschooling allows for more growth, experiences, and maturity for a child to explore who they are, what career they want to pursue, and who God wants them to be!